 Under section 6 of the Act all benefits paid must be made out of the Consolidated Account (that is appropriated to the necessary extent).
-The Treasurer subsequently seeks reimbursement from a Special Deposit Account entitled "Governors' Pensions Account" for the value of benefits paid.
+The Treasurer subsequently seeks reimbursement from a Special Deposit Account held at the Department of Treasury and Finance (DTF) entitled "Governors' Pensions Account" for the value of benefits paid.

-2. Significant accounting policies
+2) Significant accounting policies

-(a) Basis of accounting
+a) Basis of accounting